wd5gnr/1802UNO/examples/readme.md

 port.
 However, note that once you turn the terminal to this mode, you can't upload over the serial port (until you power off/on).

-QBlink.txt - Blink the Q LED fast
+* QBlink.txt - Blink the Q LED fast

-QBlinker.txt - Blink the LED slower
+* QBlinker.txt - Blink the LED slower

-Echo.txt - Once you turn the serial terminal to ASCII (|) you can press a key to see its hex value on the LEDs.
+* Echo.txt - Once you turn the serial terminal to ASCII (|) you can press a key to see its hex value on the LEDs.
 Note: this assumes you have not remapped the ports (port 1 is the terminal and port 4 is the LEDs).

-Hello.txt - Say Hello!
+* Hello.txt - Say Hello!

-dice.txt - From QuestData.
+* dice.txt - From QuestData.
 Press Go to roll dice and stop to see the value.
 NOTE: this works because P=0 and X=0 at reboot!
-So 64 is an immediate output command since OUT readm M[R[X]] and does R[X]++.
+So 64 is an immediate output command when X==P==0 since OUT reads M[R[X]] and does R[X]++.
 How cool!

-bcd.txt - My first program published in QuestData!
+* bcd.txt - My first program published in QuestData!
 You do your decimal data entry (00-99) and press GO to see the result.
 You should be able to press INPUT to do another but the way we don't properly handle data entry while the program is running is preventing that from working.
+So just stop the processor, enter your data, and either reset/go or go/press input to continue.
+An easy fix is in bcd1.txt but I wanted the original and I will eventually fix the data entry issue.

+* bcd1.txt - Same as above but uses IDL to stop the processor while waiting for input.